Monte-Carlo simulation of lepton pair production in "p pbar --> l+l- + X" events at E_beam = 14 GeV: Conclusion.

-The distributions of the most of essential kinematic variables of individual leptons, produced in the parton subprocess $q\bar{q} \rightarrow l^{+}l^{-}$, are described in the Section 2 and are presented in the Figures 1 and 2 of the Section 7 (Appendix).
-They show that the energy and the angle spectra of the fast (most energetic) leptons in a pair are very different from those of slow leptons: the mean values $ < {E^{l}_{fast}} > = 3.86$ GeV are about three times higher than those of slow ones $ < {E^{l}_{slow}} > = 1.36$ GeV.
-The simulation has shown also a tendency, which may be rather a general one: the fast leptons do fly predominantly at smaller angles $<{\theta^{l}_{fast}}> = 16.5^{o}$ as comparing to the angles of the slow ones $<{\theta^{l}_{slow}}>$= $38.2^{o}$.
-It is worth to mention that about of $6\%$ of events may have slow leptons in $l^{+}l^{-}$ pairs that may scatter into the back hemisphere, i.e., ${\theta^{l}_{slow}} > 90^{o}$.

-The energy-energy and angle-angle correlations among a slow and a fast lepton in one and the same lepton pair in event are also described in Section 2 and are presented in the plots of Figures 3-8 in Section 7 together with the corresponding distributions of the number of events versus the corresponding lepton energies and angles.
+The distributions of most essential kinematical variables of individual leptons, are are presented in Section 2.
+They show that the energy and angle spectra of the fast (most energetic) leptons in a pair are very different from those of slow leptons: the mean value $ < {E^{l}_{fast}} > = 3.85$ GeV is about three times higher than that one of slow leptons $ < {E^{l}_{slow}} > = 1.36$ GeV.
+The simulation has also shown a tendency which may be a rather general one: fast leptons fly predominantly at smaller angles $<{\theta^{l}_{fast}}> = 16.5^{o}$ as compared to the angles of slow ones $<{\theta^{l}_{slow}}>$= $38.2^{o}$.
+It is worth noting that about $6\%$ of events may have slow leptons, that may scatter into the back hemisphere, i.e. ${\theta^{l}_{slow}} > 90^{o}$.
+The angle-energy, energy-energy and angle-angle correlations among a slow and a fast lepton in the same lepton pair in event are also described in Section 2 and are presented in Figs.4, 5 together with the corresponding distributions of the number of events versus the corresponding lepton energies and angles.